Grant Wood: Work

 The 2004 Iowa state quarter honors Grant Wood with elements including the Schoolhouse, teacher and students planting a tree, and the caption "Foundation in Education".

-Wood was an active painter from an extremely young age until his death, and although best known for his paintings, Wood worked in a large number of media, including lithography, ink, charcoal, ceramics, metal, wood and found objects.
+Wood was an active painter from an extremely young age until his death.
+Although best known for his paintings, Wood also worked in a large number of media, including lithography, ink, charcoal, ceramics, metal, wood and found objects.

-Throughout his life, Wood hired out his talents to many Iowa-based businesses as a steady source of income.
+Throughout his life, Wood provided work for many Iowa-based businesses as a steady source of income.
 This included painting advertisements, sketching rooms of a mortuary house for promotional flyers and, in one case, designing the corn-themed décor (including chandelier) for the dining room of a hotel.

 Regionalism

 Wood is associated with the American movement of Regionalism, which was primarily situated in the Midwest, and advanced figurative painting of rural American themes in an aggressive rejection of European abstraction.

 Wood was one of three artists most associated with the movement.
 The others, John Steuart Curry and Thomas Hart Benton, returned to the Midwest in the 1930s due to Wood's encouragement and assistance with locating teaching positions for them at colleges in Wisconsin and Missouri, respectively.
 Along with Benton, Curry, and other Regionalist artists, his work was marketed through Associated American Artists in New York for many years.
 Wood is considered the patron artist of Cedar Rapids, and his childhood country school is depicted on the 2004 Iowa State Quarter.